marianasvega/WRO_FE-CETYS/README.md

 <br>

 ### `Ultrasonic Sensors (HC-SR04) 📏`
-The main challenge in this category is to be able to turn corners and, consequently, avoid hitting walls.
-For this we used Ultrasonic Sensors; these are devices that measure the distance between itself and an object by emitting ultrasonic sound waves, which then convert the reflected sound into an electrical signal.
-To obtain said electrical signal and interpret it in centimeters we use the following code:
+The primary challenge in this category is navigating corners and avoiding collisions with walls.
+To address this, we employed ultrasonic sensors, which measure the distance to an object by emitting ultrasonic sound waves and converting the reflected waves into an electrical signal.
+To process and interpret this signal in centimeters, we use the following code:

 ```ruby
 long DisCalc(int TP, int EP) {